Photo to Enlarge.

 scriptures that demand our belief, as if faith in itself were enough

-to make all their claims true.
+to make their claims true.
 Consumerism tells us that it doesn't

-matter what we believe, as long as we live for the day by purchasing
+matter what we believe, as long as we live for the day and purchase

 as many inessentials as possible.
-Even life and love fail us in
+Even life and love fail us with their impermanence.

 No matter what we believe or fail